SteffenLehmann/ML-Parkinsons/README.md

 # Parkinson's disease Mini-project
-This README contains the revised version presentation that I used for my Machine learning exam.
+This README contains a revised version presentation that I used for my Machine learning exam.
 ### Steffen Lehmann.